 Help them get to safety…

 There are countries in the world where LGBTQ people face violence and oppression simply because of who they love or who they are.
 You can help them get to safety by donating to the awesome Rainbow Railroad non-for-profit global organization.
 We truly respect what they do and we are proud to support them in any way we can.

 For most people, Iran is one of the first countries that come to mind when prompted to think of a dangerous place to be gay.
 All travelers are generally cautioned against visiting, and this is further stressed for gay tourists.

 It’s not just illegal to be openly gay in Iran, it carries a death sentence.
 And unlike other countries on this list, the Iranian government takes pleasure in enforcing executions.
 In 2019, a man was publicly hanged after being found guilty of being gay.
 Simply put, if you’re planning on visiting Iran, be prepared to go back into the closet, close all your social media accounts (or set them to private), and definitely do not engage in any affectionate behavior with other guys publicly!
 Even straight couples get judged for doing so.

 FREE DOWNLOADABLE BONUS

 As gay travelers, safety is our #1 priority!
 This is why we've put together our Ultimate Travel Safety Checklist for LGBTQ travelers.

 LGBTQ people in Iran are forced to live deeply closeted lives.
 We spoke to a gay local called Sepehr about what gay life in Iran is really like.
 He told us how he had to mask his attractions growing up.
-He revealed that he is open to his parents and close friends, and that they accept him for who he is.
-He also recounted how his experiences with doctors in HIV centres has been nothing but positive; they even offer him non-judgemental advice around homosexuality.
+He revealed that he is open to his parents and close friends and that they accept him for who he is.
+He also recounted how his experiences with doctors in HIV centers have been nothing but positive; they even offer him non-judgemental advice around homosexuality.